 project

-The KinShip project is a long term public artwork, developing a variety of socially engaged cultural initiatives at Tramore Valley Park, starting in 2022.
 Tramore Valley Park has been the site of great environmental change.
 From 1964 to 2009, this site was used as a landfill for Cork city.
 The area first opened up as a park in 2015 before fully opening to the public in 2019.

-The public park is home to The KinShip art project offering artists and interested communities an opportunity to gather together and to respond creatively and critically to the ecological and climate action challenges we face today.
+The public park is home to The KinShip art project offering interested communities an opportunity to gather together and to respond creatively and critically to the ecological and climate action challenges we face today.
 The overall aim of the art project is to foster a deeper sense of connection between the people of Cork and the park as a habitat and ecosystem.

 Situated on a remediated city landfill, the project honours the need to confront the reality of damaged places, such as Tramore Valley Park, recognising that many environments are irreversibly transformed due to human activities.
 As part of this work we grapple with the entangled histories and ongoing consequences of environmental damage, coming together to take action within this context.
-KinShip is a space to consider our relationship to public land, the interrelationship we have with all species of the natural world, to address the legacy of ‘throw away’ culture, to engage with new modes of managing waste and to develop an ethics of response and 'response-ability'.

 To achieve this, there is an ongoing creative programme of citizen-led skills and knowledge based exchanges, artist's placements, the construction of a KinShip EcoLab based on sustainable construction methods, and a focused series of creative interventions in the park.